-Based upon FMPA's current Base Case load forecast and inclusive of a new power purchase agreement for reserve peaking capacity executed on behalf of the ARP for the period 2024-2029, the ARP currently does not require any additional resources from undesignated sources to maintain FMPA's 15% reserve margin through 2027.
-For the remainder of the TYSP study period (through December 31, 2032), FMPA anticipates additional seasonal (summer) peaking purchases to maintain the required 15% reserve margin.
-These purchases could be comprised of additional solar, energy storage, offsets from load management, and reserve capacity.
+Based upon FMPA's current Base Case load forecast, planned acquisitions and inclusive of a recent power purchase agreement for reserve peaking capacity executed on behalf of the ARP for the period 2024-2029, the ARP currently does not require any additional resources from undesignated sources to maintain FMPA's 15% reserve margin through the study period.
 Schedule 8 at the end of this section shows planned and prospective ARP generating resources changes during the next 10-year period, which include planned upgrades to existing resource entitlement capacities.